waterbycounty

 What's happening with rivers in Lawrence County right now?

-Lawrence County's primary USGS streamgage on the EAST FORK WHITE RIVER is currently reading 8,750 cubic feet per second — 188% of the long-term mean of 4,660.54 cfs.
+Lawrence County's primary USGS streamgage on the EAST FORK WHITE RIVER has a pipeline snapshot of 8,750 cubic feet per second — 188% of the long-term mean of 4,660.54 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Lawrence County water compare to the Indiana average?